Sixteen Things You Didn't Know about Ishida Sui (Creator of Tokyo Ghoul)

 Ishida also wrote the scenario and designed the main character, Rio, for the Tokyo Ghoul: Jail RPG video game.
 The story is about the ghoul Rio, who was imprisoned in Cochlea for suspicion that he is the ghoul under the name Jail.
 He also made a non-canon parody webcomic - School of Ghoul, where all the Tokyo Ghoul characters are in high school together while trying to hide the fact that they're ghouls from each other.
 Ishida also likes to write poems which he posts together with his drawings on Tumblr.

-In addition, Ishida, as the illustrator, and Shin Towada, as the author, created three Light Novels: Tokyo Ghoul: Days, Tokyo Ghoul: Void, Tokyo Ghoul: Past, and a special short story Tokyo Ghoul: 6th Ward Playing Cards, which you can read here (© goes to the translator): Special Short Story.
+In addition, Ishida, as the illustrator, and Shin Towada, as the author, created three Light Novels: Tokyo Ghoul: Days, Tokyo Ghoul: Void, Tokyo Ghoul: Past, and a special short story Tokyo Ghoul: 6th Ward Playing Cards.
+You can find the links here (© goes to the translator): Reddit.
 On October 17th 2014, Ishida published an illustrator book Tokyo Ghoul: zakki, which contains artwork and comments by Ishida, and has 112 pages.

 The data for his webcomic The Tale of Longing for Sex has been lost due to an error.
 But, you can still read his work The Penisman (© for translation goes to duratrans.tumblr) here: The Penisman.
 You can read his other works (© goes to the translators) here: Ishida Sui's works.